 Tools you’ll need: blindfolds, objects to be picked up

 Split your employees into groups of about 10 people.
 Have them all stand on similar-size tarps or plastic sheets.
 Make sure the tarps aren’t so big that they make the game simple.
 The goal of this activity is to flip the tarp over without anyone breaking contact with it.
 The group that is able to do it quickest wins.

-16. The One Question Icebreaker
+16. The One-Question Icebreaker

-Although 78 percent of people who work 30 to 50 hours a week spend more time with co-workers than with their families, according to a Globoforce study, they may not have the opportunity to build connection with them on a personal level during the day-to-day work.
+Believe it or not, 78% of people who work 30 to 50 hours a week spend more time with co-workers than with their families.
+But according to a Globoforce study, they might not have the opportunity to build connections with them on a personal level during the day-to-day work.